 Honest an Outstanding Quality:

-Honesty is one of the outstanding qualities of man and acquiring it is the virtue, which attracted confidence and made non-Muslims fall upon the shining lamp of Islam.
+Honesty is one of the outstanding qualities of man and acquiring it is a virtue.
+It attracted confidence and made non-Muslims fall upon the shining lamp of Islam.
 It creates a peaceful society and made people proceed on the path to progress.
-This aim can be attained through actions as commanded by Islam.
-A true believer, one who submit will to God and has many characteristics by which identified.
+This aim can be attained through actions as commanded by Islam and true believer, one who submits will to God and has many characteristics by which identified.
 The most prominent of these excellent characteristics are honesty of character and truthfulness of speech.

 “Honesty descended from the Heavens and settled in the roots of the hearts of men (faithful believers). and then the Quran was revealed and the people read the Quran, (and learnt it from it) and also learnt from the sayings and traditions.
 Both the Quran and the traditions strengthened their honesty.

-Honesty is critical in a life of a believer.
+Honesty is critical in the life of a believer.
 For those who wish to be among the truthful, Hazrat Muhammad (S.A.W.W) left us with these words of guidance.